Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

                   keeps all package dependencies managed something like a package manager on linux.

-DF SMS          : "Data Facility Storage Management Service" Automated Disk Mgt
+DFSMS           : "Data Facility Storage Management Service" Automated Disk Mgt
                   Basically manages Storage what data goes where and deals with backups migrations copy's and all I/O management.
                   `IDGXX` is an sms prefix
+DFSMShsm        : makes it easy to get the datasets that are archived .

 SE              : The support element. every thing that you can do with the